anshulkala/Python/cloud_certified_processional/StephanneUdemyNotes.md

 - Use and enforce MFA
 - Create and use roles to provide permissions to AWS Services
 - Use access key for programmatic access (CLI/SDK)
-- Audit permissions using Cred Report
+- Audit permissions using Credential Report

 ---